Belarus’s Lukashenko tells close ally Putin he de-escalated the migrant crisis with Europe. Poland disagrees.

 “Today both presidents expressed their deepest concern over the quite aggressive actions of Polish law enforcers and servicemen against these refugees, these migrants,” Peskov said in a phone call with journalists.

-At least 12 people have died in the border region of Poland and Belarus in recent weeks, including a 1-year-old Syrian child, the youngest known victim, Polish aid workers said.
+At least 12 people have died in the border region of Poland and Belarus in recent weeks, including a 1-year-old Syrian child, the youngest known victim, according to local media reports and Polish aid workers.

-The migrant parents of the child had been trapped in the forest between Belarus and Poland for six weeks, desperately trying to reach Europe, according to the Polish Center for International Aid.
+The migrant parents of the child had been trapped in the forest between Belarus and Poland for six weeks, desperately trying to reach Europe, the Polish Center for International Aid said.
 It said the parents were injured when the group picked them up early Thursday.
 The mother reported that her 1-year-old child had died a month earlier, the center said.

 Wojtek Wilk, a member of the center’s team on the border, said on Twitter that many migrants were suffering from hypothermia, adding that “shelter is critical.”